-When you interview with a new company, you might feel as if you’re under a microscope as company executives and the human resources department evaluate your credentials, experience and even work ethic.
+When you interview with a new company, you might feel as if you’re under a microscope.
+The company executives and the human resources department evaluate your credentials, experience and even work ethic.

 At the same time, you should be taking a close look at the company as well.
 In some cases, what might seem like a great and promising place to work is anything but.